OrdinaryMagician/stinger_m/GunLore.md

 prevents the weapon from overheating, so you can keep spraying for as long as you want.

-Secondary fire: Charges up and shoots a blob of unignited napalm.
-It will stick to anything it touches, and ignite immediately when in contact with fire or explosives.
+Secondary fire: Charges up and shoots an ignited blob of napalm.
+On impact with any surface it will splash little bits of itself around.
+Anyone who touches the stuff will immediately catch on fire.

 The weapon is completely useless if the user or target are underwater.